Where to Find Free Check Registers and How to Use Them

-Even if you trust that your bank, it’s wise to keep your own records—because you might know more than your bank does about upcoming transactions.
+Even if you trust your bank, it’s wise to keep your own records, because you might be better informed than your bank about upcoming transactions.

 A check register is a list of transactions in your bank account, along with a running balance that tells you how much money you have available to spend.
 You can use paper, apps, or spreadsheet templates to keep these records.
-As you spend money or add to your account, you update the list, and it’s best to compare your register with your bank records periodically.
+As you spend money or add to your account, you update the list.
+It's also best to compare your register with your bank records periodically.

-Check registers usually come with every order of checks.
-Look in the back of your checkbook for a few sheets of paper that resemble the photo on this page.
-But check registers can also be electronic or homemade, which allows you to customize your system and track your account without buying new registers.
+Check registers usually accompany every order of checks and typically have several columns or fields that allow you to track your transactions and balances.
+Check registers can also be electronic or homemade, which allows you to customize your system and track your account without buying new registers.

-If you didn’t get a check register with your checkbooks—or if you need to get a new one—you have several options:
+If you didn’t receive a check register with your checkbooks and would like one, you have several options:

-- Use a template like this free Google Docs check register.
+- Use a template such as a free Google Docs check register.

 - Order a new register from an online check printer or your bank.

-- Grab a check register from the back of an old checkbook, or anywhere else you find one (registers are not account-specific).
+- Grab a check register from the back of an old checkbook or anywhere you can find one.

-- Build a simple register in your favorite design or spreadsheet tool (see below for column headers).
+- Build a simple register in your favorite design or spreadsheet tool.

 Print Your Own Check Register

-Designing your own register on paper or a spreadsheet is fairly easy, and you can customize so that everything fits exactly where you want it (make it wallet-sized or add any other features you want).
+Designing your own register on paper or on a spreadsheet is fairly easy and can be customized to fit your needs such as size, format, and column heads.
 To make a check register, create a document with the following columns across the top:

-- Check number (or category)—see where to find check numbers
+- Check number or category: Record of check numbers

-- Balance—your new account balance after the transaction
+- Balance: Current account balance after a transaction

 A check register helps you stay on top of transactions in your account.
 Even if you check your account balance online, your available balance might give you misleading information.
-But banks sometimes make mistakes, and you might occasionally forget about transactions too.
+But banks sometimes make mistakes, and you also might occasionally forget about transactions.